Matchmaker Exchange / Patient Archive

 See more information here on Beacon and the Beacon Network.

 How does it work?

 Beacons enable the sharing of genetic data by acknowledging the existence of variants—without the need to divulge sensitive patient records—with a simple 'Yes' or 'No' response.

-The AGHA Beacon is implemented with a GA4GH server as the back-end, populated from scrambled Variant Call Formats (VCFs), and a Python Beacon as the front-end.
+The Australian Genomics Beacon is implemented with a GA4GH server as the back-end, populated from scrambled Variant Call Formats (VCFs), and a Python Beacon as the front-end.